 We discovered that most girls are not introduced to technical fields at a young age, as boys are, and that technical classes filled mostly with boys make girls feel they don’t belong.
 So, we decided to create an organization that would make the exciting field of technology available to girls, and to inform them about the many career opportunities available in STEM fields.

-We have reached hundreds of girls with our workshops in the greater Seattle area, and are seeing a lot of enthusiasm and positive influence on young minds.
-We also extended our efforts to different schools and organizations in various cities across multiple countries to bring STEM opportunities not only girls, but all students in underserved areas.
+We initially started with our workshops and STEM educational materials in the greater Seattle area.
+We were excited to see the enthusiasm and positive influence on young minds.
+This motivated us to take our efforts to different schools and organizations in various cities across multiple countries and to bring STEM opportunities not only girls, but all students in underserved areas.